NEW: Sheriff says investigation into her apparent suicide, her boyfriend's death are ongoing

 In 2011, she took the boy from her mother, who had legal custody, and fled with him to her home in Arkansas, saying she had concerns over his safety.

-A judge ordered authorities to pick up the boy and, days later, authorities found the boy and McCready in a closet at her home.
+A judge ordered authorities to pick up the boy, who was 5 at the time, and days later authorities found McCready hiding with Zander in a closet at her home.

 In addition to her relationship with McKnight, McCready had romances with musician David Malloy and actor Dean Cain; she also said she had had an affair with baseball player Roger Clemens, which he didn’t confirm or deny.

 But Clemens did issue a statement Monday from training camp with the Houston Astros in Kissimmee, Florida.
 “Yes, this is sad news,” he said.
 “I had heard over time that she was trying to get peace and direction in her life.
 The few times that I had met her and her manager/agent they were extremely nice.”

 In 2010, Vivid Entertainment released a porn video called “Mindy McCready, Baseball Mistress” that featured McCready having sex with a man referred to as “Peter” and talking about her exploits with Clemens.

 Country music stars expressed their condolences Sunday on hearing news of McCready’s death.